Ivelostmymind44/URM/README.md

 # URM
-An implementation of URM machine described in Cutland's Computability by Coq
+An implementation of URM machine described in N. Cutland's "Computability: An introduction to recursive function theory" by Coq
+This also contains some theorems and example from the book.